simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-hygiene_-daily-habits-to-keep-your-data-safe/index.en.md

 * **Security patches**: Software updates often include security patches that address known vulnerabilities.
 These patches help to strengthen the security of your devices and protect against potential threats.
 * **Bug fixes**: Updates also include bug fixes, which improve the overall performance and stability of the software.
 By installing these updates, you can ensure that your applications run smoothly and efficiently.
-* **Compatibility**: Updates may also include compatibility improvements, allowing your software to work seamlessly with other programs and devices.
+* **Compatibility**: Updates may also include compatibility improvements, allowing your software to work smoothly with other programs and devices.

 Regularly updating your software and applications is a simple yet effective way to enhance your cybersecurity posture.
 By staying up to date with the latest patches and fixes, you can minimize the risk of cyberattacks and protect your sensitive information.